Workday/canvas-kit/README.md

 [contributing guidelines](./modules/docs/mdx/CONTRIBUTING.mdx) to find out more and how to get started.

+## Maintaining

+If you're a Canvas Kit maintainer, please read our [maintaining docs](./modules/docs/mdx/MAINTAINING.mdx) to learn more about our processes.

 ## Open Development

 All work on the Canvas Kit happens directly on [GitHub](https://github.com/Workday/canvas-kit).
 Both